mull-project/mull/docs/command-line/generated/mull-cxx-cli-options.rst

 --mutate-only		Skips mutant execution.
 Unlike -dry-run generates mutants.
 Disabled by default

+--lower-bitcode		Lower bitcode into machine code for linking.
+Disabled by default

 --report-name filename		Filename for the report (only for supported reporters).
 Defaults to <timestamp>.<extension>

 --report-dir directory		Where to store report (defaults to '.')